 This river basin is one of the two most important in Chiapas, and one of the most important in Mexico with a total river length of approximately 766 kilometres (476 mi), draining an area of 7,940 square kilometres (3,070 sq mi), with an average flow of about forty million cubic meters.

 In addition to the Grijalva, there are other flows of water in the area in and around the canyon, many of which are seasonal.
-These consist of streams, some of which form waterfalls on the canyon’s sides, and underground movements which have created caves and karst formations.
+These consist of streams, some of which form waterfalls on the canyon’s sides, and underground movements that have created caves and karst formations.
 The last important water formation in the area is the manmade reservoir of the Chicoasén Dam.

 The canyon proper is deep and narrow, characterized by vertical walls.
 As the gap changes direction as much as 90 degrees in places, it separates the Meseta de las Animas mesa in the west from the Meseta de Ixtapa mesa in the east.